pdob-git/pdob-git.github.io/_posts/2024-03-06-github-authentication.md

 git config --global credential.helper 'cache --timeout=3600'
 ```

-If you want to use different credential helper for every repositorys, you can omit the '--global' flag.
+If you want to use a different credential helper for every repository, you can omit the '--global' flag.

 To check if the credential helper is set up: